Scripture Reference: Judges 16:21-31

 The Philistines gathered at a temple for a religious event honouring Dagon, a widely worshipped grain or vegetation god.
 Dagon was a crude idol, half man and half fish.
 Such an event often involved drinking and debauchery.
 It was more like a wild party than a church service.
 Samson was brought from the prison to amuse the crowd.
 Perhaps they made him dance while they tormented him with sticks and stones.

 The Philistines’ temple had two levels from which people watched Samson’s torment.
-Finally, he was taken to the lower level.
-He asked to be allowed to lean against a pillar.
+Finally, he was taken to the lower level, where he asked to be allowed to lean against a pillar.

 He pushed the two pillars out of place.
 The whole upper level collapsed upon the lower, bringing death to thousands, including Samson himself.

 Samson’s life had been dedicated to causing mischief among the Philistines, and so was his death.
-So ended twenty years of Samson’s heroic battling against his country’s enemies.
+So, twenty years of Samson’s heroic battle against his country’s enemies ended.

 Way to Introduce the Story: